followthegraph/epstein_flight_logs/README.md

 ### 3. Submit a Pull Request
 - Reference your issue in the pull request.
 - Include which official source you referenced when working on the issue.
 - Keep it manageable.
 If you're adding lots of data, split it up into multiple pull requests.
-Nobody likes 3000 line code reviews
+Nobody likes 3000 line code reviews.

 ## Guidelines